Compute

 IAM Permissions

-By default, new IAM users do not have permissions.
-To assign permissions to new users, add them to one or more groups, and grant permissions to these groups.
-The users then inherit permissions from the groups to which the users belong, and can perform specific operations on cloud services.
+New IAM users do not have any permissions assigned by default.
+You need to first add them to one or more groups and attach policies or roles to these groups.
+The users then inherit permissions from the groups and can perform specified operations on cloud services based on the permissions they have been assigned.

 You can grant permissions by using roles and policies.

-Table 1 lists all the system-defined roles and policies supported by IAM.
+Table 1 lists all the system-defined permissions for IAM.

 Role/Policy Name